With a combination of a small number of people + software + servers and robots

-This refers to the phenomenon of local newspapers in the U.S. disappearing rapidly due to the rise of online media and the lack of necessary news for local residents.
+This refers to the phenomenon that local newspapers in the U.S. are increasingly disappearing with the rise of online media and are no longer providing necessary news to local residents.

-Infodemics where information floods in and news deserts where local news dries up.
+Infodemics flooded with information and news deserts depleted of local news.

-It would be nice if human cognition could increase 1.5 million times in a century, but given that it hasn't changed much, how can we cope with "swelling and drying information"?
+If only human cognitive capacity could increase 1.5 million-fold in a century, but given that not much has changed, how can we cope with "information that swells and dries up"?

-I think it would be good if there was a subject called "Information Cooking" at least from elementary school.
+I wonder if there should be a course called "cooking practice of information (infocooking)" at least from elementary school.

-Ministry of Education, Culture, Sports, Science and Technology
+MEXT (Ministry of Education, Culture, Sports, Science and Technology)

-Now I am just called "representative" anymore, and I rarely have the opportunity to teach interns and new graduates directly.
+Now I am just called "representative" anymore, and I rarely have the opportunity to teach interns or new graduates directly.

-There may or may not be one after the first month of employment.
+It may or may not happen once after the first month of employment.

-The executive officers and chiefs of staff are following up well, so there's no room for error.
+The executive directors and chiefs are following up on this, so there's no way to get out.

-That's all well and good, but I'm feeling a little rusty and have started to create a column site that only people who work at Mogic can read.
+That's all well and good, but a little rusty, I started to create a column site that only those who work at Mogic can read.

-There are a lot of miscellaneous topics, such as basic knowledge as a working adult, worries about job hunting, things to think about in your 20s, the three major expenses in life, the story of how Mogic was established, and the stance we look for in our employees.
-In total, there are probably about 200 articles.
+There are many miscellaneous topics, from basic knowledge as a member of society, job hunting problems, things to think about in your 20s, the three major expenses of life, the story of how Mogic was created, the stance we want our employees to take, and so on.
+All in all, there are probably about 200 articles.

-The atmosphere at Mogic is a bit different, so I hope you'll take a look when you find yourself wondering, "Why are there so many events and education?
-I hope you will take a look at it when you have questions like "Why so many events and education?
+The atmosphere at Mogic is a bit different, so I hope people will look at it when they wonder, "Why so many events and education?" and hope that you will look at it when you have questions.

-Writing a column for a member who will come in the future is a strange feeling in itself.
+Writing a column for a member who will come in the future is in itself a strange feeling.

-However, like the bottle mail that people in the past used to put letters in small bottles and send them out to sea, I hope to deliver a little bit of today's exuberance along with it.
+However, I hope to deliver a bit of today's exuberance along with it, just like the bottle mail that people used to put letters in small bottles and float them out to sea.